p2000t/M2000/README.md

-                           The main button emulates pressing the spacebar 1 - Fraxxon mode: Left/right emulates cursorkeys left/up The main button emulates pressing the spacebar -shm <mode>            Use/Do not use MIT SHM extensions for X [1] (note: Unix/X version only)
+                           The main button emulates pressing the spacebar 1 - Fraxxon mode: Left/right emulates cursorkeys left/up The main button emulates pressing the spacebar
-                       0 - Don't use SHM   1 - Use SHM
 ```

 ### Configuration file (optional)